rokmc756/OSS-Postgres/README.md

 - [O] Need to fix SEGFAULT when enabling SSL for Patroni and PGAutoFailover - https://knowledge.broadcom.com/external/article/382919/master-panics-after-enabling-ssl-on-gree.html
 - [ ] Change CentOS and Rocky Linux Mirror into Local Mirrors in Korea
 - [ ] Add Monitoring Features With PGWatch2 and Grafana for Single Postgres, PGAutofailover and Patroni Cluster
-- [ ] Add Additional Extensions Inlcuded in VMware-Postgres Zip File
+- [ ] Add Additional Extensions Inlcuded in OSS-Postgres Zip File
 - [ ] Add Falut Talerence Feature with Keepalived for PGAutofailover and Patroni Cluster
 - [ ] Add Load Balance Feature with HAProxy for PGAutofailover and Patroni Cluster